apache/sedona/docs/community/contributor.md

 ### Add to the system

-Once the new PPMC subscribes to the Sedona mailing lists using his/her ASF account, one of the PPMC needs to add the new PPMC to the Whimsy system (https://whimsy.apache.org/roster/ppmc/sedona).
+Once the new PMC subscribes to the Sedona mailing lists using his/her ASF account, one of the PMC needs to add the new PMC to the Whimsy system (https://whimsy.apache.org/roster/pmc/sedona).

 ### PMC annoucement